Skip to main content

 Yes, and it's a great way to refresh your knowledge of Oregon laws regarding the practice of Physical Therapy!

-Once per certification period, licensees may take the Oregon Jurisprudence Assessment Model (OR-JAM).
 The OR-JAM is a 50 question law exam based on the content of the Oregon Revised Statutes (ORS) and Oregon Administrative Rules (OAR).
 It is a computer-based, open-book exam that you can take from your home computer.
-The cost to take the OR-JAM is $48.00 and passing it will count for 3 hours of continuing competence.
+The cost to take the OR-JAM is $48.00 and passing it will count for 3 hours of continuing competence in the Non-Clinical Category of Jurisprudence.

-Courses taken as part of a CAPTE-Accredited PT or PTA education program may not count towards your requirements.
+Courses taken as part of a CAPTE-Accredited PT or PTA education program may not count towards your requirements., the courses must be continuing education, not initial PT or PTA education.

 The Board does not approve Continuing Competency courses, but does require that courses have been sponsored, certified, or approved by another established and recognized health related organization, professional association, or state.